-Contract Manager Guidance: Ethical Supply Chains
+Supplier Guidance: Ethical Supply Chains

-This document aims to help you ensure the delivery of Ethical Supply Chains requirements in contracts that you manage.
+This document aims to help you ensure the delivery of Ethical Supply Chains requirements in contracts that you hold with the public sector in Northern Ireland.

 Ethical Supply Chains requirements in public contracts contribute to the Northern Ireland Executive's vision to "have an equal and inclusive society where everyone is valued and treated with respect".